Oude Geuze Boon Black Label

 Description

 Oude Geuze Boon Black Label is an oude geuze first released by Boon in November 2015 to commemorate the brewery's 40th anniversary.
 A subsequent second batch was released in 2016 and a third batch was released in 2017.
-It is bottled in 750ml bottles and labeled as 7% ABV.
+It is bottled in 750 mL format and labeled as 7% ABV.

 History / Other Notes